-Here are some examples of my previous pack-shots and whilst a clear and clean document of the pieces, they just leave me feeling flat inside.
+Here are some examples of my previous pack-shots and whilst they are a clear and clean document of the product, they don’t really stir an excitement in the viewer.

-In fact my approach to product photography is no different to how I approach a regular interior or a still life shoot.
-I always encourage location over studio to any client asking for product shots.
-If you sell from a shop let’s shoot in the shop.
-Not to mention the ease of shooting the furniture as it arrives rather than the fuss of getting pieces to a studio.
-The chances are, when selling luxury items, you probably sell them from a luxury interior design oasis.
-So why not use it to your advantage?
+In fact my preferred approach to product photography is no different to how I approach a regular interior or a still life shoot.
+The pack shot is a necessity to the website, but we want to offer the aspirational lifestyle we all desire to achieve in our own homes.
+If you sell from a shop, let’s utilise the shop as the location for a life-style / product shoot.
+The chances are, when selling luxury homeware items, you’re probably sell them from a luxury interior design oasis.
+So why not use that to your advantage?

 Here are some examples from a beautiful, luxury interior design and furniture shop called Decorum Est on the King’s Road.
-The Key is to create interest with styling, like in any interior shoot, but not so much it detracts from the product.
+The Key is to create interest with styling, like in any interior shoot, mostly or solely with only items you sell in store.

-Now we have decided to shoot in the shop itself or in a chosen location home, the next decision is the overall look and feel we want to promote.
-This will coherently link all the products together in a pleasing manner without the soullessness of a blank background.
 When producing still life images for furniture I try to maintain consistency throughout the consecutive shots to enable an attractive, clean and uniform look, perfect on a website or in a brochure.
-While collectively the images sit handsomely on a page to display a product it is important that each individual image is strong enough to sit on its own.
+While collectively the images sit handsomely on a page to display a product, it’s important that each individual image is strong enough to sit on its own.